conan-io/docs/reference/conanfile/tools/apple.rst

 Available since: `1.42.0 <https://github.com/conan-io/conan/releases>`_

 The ``XcodeDeps`` tool is the dependency information generator for *Xcode*.
-It will generate multiple *.xcconfig* configuration files, to be used by consumers using *xcodebuild* or *Xcode*, just adding the generated configuration files to the solution and projects.
+It will generate multiple *.xcconfig* configuration files, the can be used by consumers using *xcodebuild* or *Xcode*.
+To use them just add the generated configuration files to the Xcode project or set the ``-xcconfig`` argument from the command line.

-It is important to highlight that this one is a **dependencies generator** and it is focused on the **dependencies** of a conanfile, not the current build.

 The ``XcodeDeps`` generator can be used by name in conanfiles: